MohamedNaser92/eBay-Clone/readme.md

 eBay-clone is a meticulously designed eBay-inspired website that reimagines the experience of online shopping.
 With a strong emphasis on user interface and interactive design, this project offers a close simulation of some of eBay's key features.

 🛒 Key Features:
-- User Profiles: Create accounts, manage personal information, and track bidding and purchasing history.
+- User Profiles: Create accounts, manage personal information.
 - Product Listings: Browse through an array of product listings, each featuring images and detailed descriptions.

 - User Profiles: Create accounts, validate accounts, and manage personal information.